lisasundqvist/Sundqvist_et_al_2015/README.md

 # README

 This repository contains all of the necessary information to allow readers to reproduce the simulation analyses carried out in Sundqvist et al, 2015.
+(Link to be added)

 The following files are included in the repository:

 a. __README:__ Describes the repository and its contents

 b. __parMaker:__ A custom function for programatically generating .par files for use in fastsimcoal2

 c. __simFun:__ A custom wrapper function, which generates .par files (using parMaker), deploys a system command to run fastsimcoal2, read and converts the generated .arp file to a genepop file, and uses this file to calculate directional migration using the `divMigrate` function from `diveRsity`.

 ## Things to do before trying to reproduce the analyses